 And this is as easy as it gets when it comes to PDF to PowerPoint conversions for free.

-Method 2: Convert the PDF to PowerPoint through a paid program
+Method 2: Convert your PDF to PowerPoint using paid software

 Here, you have to use a paid program—such as the paid Adobe Acrobat program or Adobe Acrobat Pro—to perform the conversion task.